23Zero Breezeway Rooftop Tent: 2-Year Review

 23Zero Breezeway 62 Setup Process - How Hard Is It To Open & Close?

-Together, my wife and I can get the tent fully set up and ready to go in around 15 minutes.
+My wife and I can fully set up the tent and be ready to go in about 15 minutes.
 Setting up is simple!

 1. Undo and move the four over the bag straps.